mihaimaruseac/mithlond/posts/1/about-me.md

 passion for History, some Philosophy, books and movies.
 Sometimes I play boardgames, preferring the strategy-based games to the random-chance ones.
-I used to play the _Pardus_ space-oriented online game where I tried to use data science to extract features about the evolution of that world and that gave me the nickname of _Mathman_, although in presence of technical people I prefer not to use it since I still have a lot to learn in that field.
+I used to play the _Pardus_ space-oriented online game where I tried to use data science to extract features about the evolution of that world.
+That resulted in players giving me the nickname of _Mathman_ which somehow also got outside the game.
+Nevertheless, in presence of technical people, I prefer not to use it as I still have a lot to learn in that field.

 In the remainder of this article, I will post a list of all the publications I have, relevant achievements and other online profiles where people can find me